polyconnct/NodeJS_MC_HW1/readme.md

 }
 ```

-The implementation follows the assigned task as explicitly as possible, returning the `JSON`-formatted greeting only if all of the conditions are met:
+The implementation follows the assigned task as explicitly as possible,
+returning the `JSON`-formatted greeting **only** if all of the conditions are met:
 * `POST`
 * contains payload
 * to the route `/hello`.

+Requests to the `/hello` but those not `POST` or lacking the payload are returned with the response
+ `204 No Content`.